apike/allenpike.com/_posts/2023-12-30-a-bet-on-product.md

 ---
 layout: post
 author: allen
-title: Splitting Client Work and Product
+title: Splitting Services and Product
 summary: The story of a plan to take a break and get focused.
 date: 2023-12-30T05:45:30.955Z
 featured: false